Free Resource

 Core Web Vitals

-A set of specific metrics defined by Google that measure real-world user experience on a web page, including loading performance (LCP), interactivity (INP), and visual stability (CLS).
+A set of specific metrics defined by Google that measure real-world user experience on a web page, including loading performance (LCP), interactivity (INP, which officially replaced FID in March 2024), and visual stability (CLS).
 These metrics are confirmed ranking signals in Google’s algorithm.
+Our guide on how to fix Core Web Vitals and site speed covers the practical playbook.

 Crawling